Erich Koch: Gauleiter of East Prussia

-In October 1928 Koch became Gauleiter of the Province of East Prussia and the leader of the NSDAP faction in the provincial diet.
-From September 1930 he was a member of the Reichstag for East Prussia.
+In October 1928, Koch became Gauleiter of the Province of East Prussia and the leader of the NSDAP faction in the provincial diet.
+In September 1930, he was elected as a member of the Reichstag for electoral constituency 1 (East Prussia) and he would hold this seat until the fall of the Nazi regime in May 1945.
 After the Machtergreifung, Koch was appointed to the Prussian State Council in July 1933.
 He became Oberpräsident of East Prussia on 2 June 1933 (acting until September) replacing Wilhelm Kutscher.
 He thus united under his control the highest party and governmental offices in the province.
 In November 1938 Koch was appointed SA-Obergruppenführer.